devramsean0/train-locs-board/JOURNAL.md

 #### Other Misc Parts
 USB C Connector:\
-I chose the TODO, due to it being widely liked and probably it's cheapness idk
+I chose the [G-Switch GT-USB-7010ASV](https://www.lcsc.com/product-detail/USB-Connectors_G-Switch-GT-USB-7010ASV_C2988369.html) due to it being widely liked, easy to solder and cheap.

 Voltage Regulator:\
 I chose the [TP74333PDQNR](https://www.lcsc.com/product-detail/Voltage-Regulators-Linear-Low-Drop-Out-LDO-Regulators_TECH-PUBLIC-TP74333PDQNR_C2923398.html) due to it being very cheap, whilst outputting a lot of current (important for how hungry the ESP32 is).